dave-nicholas/react-form-validation-context/README.md

 #### withForm

-`withForm` is a higher order component that can wrap any kind of user input
+`withForm` is a higher order component that can wrap any kind of user input.
+Below are some examples of how to create some form connected components

+##### Text inputs

 ```javascript
 const Input = withForm(({ value, onChange, error, showErrors }) => (